 They will do as they are told and reject the freedom Jesus brought, “for nothing has been more insupportable for a man and a human society than freedom,” drones the Inquisitor.
 They will do as they are told.
 And the prisoner was silent.

 As the year comes to an end and another begins, the contemplation of time and its passing occupy many minds as governments across the world continue to impose lockdowns on their people that are creating suffering on a vast, unimaginable scale.
-Opening up, then going back into lockdown again is toying with people’s anxiety, causing them a great deal of stress.
-It can be scary going out again after a pandemic as devastating as this one, but also the idea of being imprisoned, sometimes alone and away from one’s family, is too much to cope with as well.
+Opening up, then going back into lockdown again is toying with people’s anxiety, causing them a great deal of stress, which may, in turn, be leading to a rise in demand for potential anxiety reducers such as CBD gummies, camomile tea, and lavender essential oils.
+These products may be becoming slowly essential for anyone who is feeling stressed about the pandemic and the effects it has had on individuals’ lives.
+Particularly, it can be scary going out again after a pandemic as devastating as this one, but also the idea of being imprisoned, sometimes alone and away from one’s family, is too much to cope with as well.
 In many of these instances, many turn to coping mechanisms like CBD products from VibesCBD to get them through because it relaxes them and calms their minds as well.
 For many, it has been a really difficult time.

 “Every ruling minority,” wrote the late great John Berger, “needs to numb and, if possible, to kill the time-sense of those whom it exploits.
 This is the authoritarian secret of all methods of imprisonment.”